MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5636-scenario-include.md

 Get a list of fixed asset ledger entries, sorted by document type and number.
-Use it for auditing your fixed assets transaction.
+Use it when you audit your fixed asset transactions.